-Martha Stewart’s New Jewelry LineAugust 3, 2013 8:16 am Crafts, Crafts to Wear, Jewelry Making, Techniques and Mediums
+Martha Stewart’s New Jewelry LineAugust 3, 2013 8:16 am Accessories, Crafts, Jewelry Making

 By Crafts-a lot Contributor, Mable who is an avid reader of craft blogs & magazines and is always looking to improve her crafting skills.
 Join Mable on Facebook to socialize and share with other crafters!

 I recently had the chance to try out the latest from Martha Stewart Crafts – her new jewelry line.
 I don’t think I’ve ever seen jewelry making supplies quite like these.
 My two favorites were the enamel and the jewelry glaze.
 They each add color to your charms and other things to create a piece that is uniquely yours.

 The first thing on my list to try out was the jewelry glaze.
 It comes in so many wonderful colors, it was hard to figure out where to start.
 I tried out the glaze first on one of the leaf charms given to me.
 It had an absolutely beautiful texture that was really highlighted by the rust colored glaze I brushed onto it.
 I discovered that you can add a lot of dimension to the pieces by gently wiping the glaze off with a paper towel.
 It stays in the crevices of the piece and looks really natural.
 I don’t recommend this to try and change the color of your piece.
 I tried this out just to see and the piece ends up looking very flat, and you can see brush strokes.
 I found that thin layers work best.

 After I tried this out on a charm, I realized that the color Sea Green can be applied to a copper piece, to give it a corroded look.
 I grabbed a copper chain that I had and tried it out.
 It gives the chain a tarnished effect that I really like.
 It’s a little grungy.
 This led me to painting more chains with the glaze.
 I realized that you can achieve a mixed metal appearance with only one metal.